rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 ### Download the installer

-For a 64-bit Windows server architecture download the latest MSI installation file for that architecture from [64-bit Windows .msi](http://agentrepo.drivesrvr.com/win64/driveclient-latest.msi) (This file will almost always be the correct one for your server).
+For a 64-bit Windows server architecture download the latest MSI installation file for that architecture from [64-bit Windows.msi](http://agentrepo.drivesrvr.com/win64/driveclient-latest.msi) (This file will almost always be the correct one for your server).

 ### Perform a silent installation